-- (1) For the purposes of this Act, a person is a responsible parent in relation to a child if and only if: - (a) the person is a parent of the child except where, because of orders made under the Family Law Act 1975, the person no longer has any parental responsibility for the child; or
+- (1) For the purposes of this Act, a person is a responsible parent in relation to a child if and only if: - (a) the person is a parent of the child except where, because of orders made under the Family Law Act 1975, the person no longer has any parental responsibility for the child; or - (b) under a parenting order the child is to live with the person (whether or not the person is a parent of the child); or - (c) under a parenting order the person has parental responsibility for the child's long-term or day-to-day care, welfare and development (whether or not the person is a parent of the child); or - (d) the person (whether or not a parent of the child) has guardianship or custody of the child, jointly or otherwise, under an Australian law or a foreign law, whether because of adoption, operation of law, an order of a court or otherwise. - (1A) In paragraph (1)(a):

-- (b) the person (whether or not a parent of the child) has a residence order in relation to the child; or - (c) the person (whether or not a parent of the child) has a specific issues order in relation to the child under which the person is responsible for the child's long-term or day-to-day care, welfare and development; or - (d) the person (whether or not a parent of the child) has guardianship or custody of the child, jointly or otherwise, under an Australian law or a foreign law, whether because of adoption, operation of law, an order of a court or otherwise. - (2) Expressions used in paragraphs (1)(a), (b) and (c) have the same meaning as in the Family Law Act 1975.
+parental responsibility has the same meaning as in Part VII of the Family Law Act 1975.